Hornets edge Pistons again, 110-107

+DETROIT (AP)Langston Galloway’s shot from around midcourt sailed toward the basket, representing Detroit’s last hope to force overtime in another tight game against Charlotte.

+“It looked good,” Hornets coach James Borrego said.
+“It looked good, but I think we played the play the right way.
+We did all we could.”

-DETROIT (AP)Langston Galloway’s shot from around midcourt rimmed out at the buzzer, and the Charlotte Hornets held on for a 110-107 victory over the Detroit Pistons on Friday night.
+Galloway’s shot rimmed out at the buzzer, and Charlotte held on for a 110-107 victory over the Pistons on Friday night.
+The Hornets completed a home-and-home sweep of Detroit this week.

-Charlotte completed a home-and-home sweep of the Pistons this week.
-Detroit must be wondering what it has to do to beat the Hornets.
+The Pistons must be wondering what they have to do to beat the Hornets.
 Charlotte edged the Pistons 109-106 earlier in the month and 102-101 on Wednesday night.

 P.J.
 Washington scored 26 points for Charlotte, and Terry Rozier added 23.
 The Hornets were without center Cody Zeller because of a left hip injury.